DEMCON/cmake-sbom/README.rst

 ``${PROJECT_NAME}-version`` static library target
    When linking to this target, one can access the version information in C/C++ by including the ``<${PROJECT_NAME}-version.h>`` header file.
    The file is generated in ``${PROJECT_BINARY_DIR}/include``.

+Note that the current branch and/or tag may be unknown to Git when building on a CI server like GitLab or Jenkins.
+In that case, you may want to provide this information from your CI server to CMake by setting the variables ``GIT_VERSION_BRANCH`` and/or ``GIT_VERSION_TAG`` on the command line.

+When ``${PROJECT_VERSION}`` is empty and a valid Semantic Versioning tag is detected, it will set the project version variables to the detected Git version.